Gen.G: History

+On May 6, 2024, the Esports World Cup Foundation, funded by the Saudi Arabia Public Investment Fund and organizers of the Esports World Cup tournament series, announced the 30 organizations (known in the ESWC as Clubs) who would make up the Club Support Program, with Gen.G being one of them.
+This program gives teams a one-time six-figure stipend if an organization is willing to enter new esports as well as additional funding each year if they drive viewership and fan engagement to the Esports World Cup.

 Current divisions

+Brawl Stars

+On October 8, 2024, Gen. G acquire Brawl Stars player Boni.

 League of Legends

-The KSV League of Legends team was formed on November 30, 2017, with the acquisition of Samsung's esports division, which included the 2017 World Champions Samsung Galaxy roster.
+The KSV League of Legends team was formed on November 30, 2017, with the acquisition of Samsung's esports division, which included the 2017 World Champions Samsung Galaxy roster and records.
 The team, now named Gen.G Esports, would qualify for the 2018 League of Legends World Championship, but would end up being knocked out promptly in the group stage, with a 1–5 record, in a year with a particularly bad showing from the South Korean teams.

 Due to missing out on the 2019 World Championship, the team's next appearance on the world stage would be at the 2020 World Championship.
 Gen.G would make it to the quarterfinals of the 2020 World Championship before being eliminated by G2 Esports.
 Gen.G made it to the semifinals of the 2021 World Championship, but they were eliminated by Edward Gaming, which went on to become that year's world champions.

-During the 2022 LCK Summer Split, Gen.G won their first LCK championship, defeating T1 in the final 3-0 to qualify as the first seed for the 2022 World Championship.
+During the 2022 LCK Summer Split, Gen.G won their first LCK championship, defeating T1 in the final 3–0 to qualify as the first seed for the 2022 World Championship.
 At Worlds, Gen.G grouped up against 100 Thieves, CTBC Flying Oyster, and Royal Never Give Up.
 After finishing first, they were placed against the 3rd Korean seed DWG KIA in the quarter finals, who they beat in a 3–2 series.
 In the semi-finals, Gen.G faced DRX, the 4th seeded team from Korea and lost the series 1–3.